 The basis for learning in the Intramural Division is that more time with the ball creates a greater interest in the game and increases a player’s skill level.
 Starting in kindergarten, this method of instruction is accomplished by skills training coupled with playing “micro soccer”.
 Micro soccer is small-sided 3v3 or 4v4 games that maximize the number of touches each player can have on the ball.
 For each grade the rules evolve as the players develop.
-In 1st grade, the players graduate to 5v5 games with the introduction of referees, kick-offs, goal kicks, corner kicks, and finally throw-ins.
-For 2nd grade, the games are 6v6 and players are introduced to the rule of offsides.
+In 1st grade, the players graduate to 4v4 games with kick-offs, goal kicks, corner kicks, and finally throw-ins.
+For 2nd grade, the games are 6v6 and players are introduced to referees and the rule of offsides.
 The evolution continues in 3rd grade with 7v7 games on a field marked with endlines, touchlines, midfield line, penalty boxes, and goalie boxes.
 In order to emphasize development over competition, scores and standings are not kept for the Intramural Division and each player must play a minimum of 50% of each game.

 In 4th grade, some players leave the Intramural Division to join the Travel Division but intramural soccer continues for many players.
 The Rockville Centre Soccer Club participates with other local soccer clubs in an Inter-Town program, a wonderful program that provides a fun experience for all involved.
 The Inter-Town program is divided into two divisions.
 Fourth and 5th graders participate in the Junior division.
 Seventh and 8th graders participate in the Senior division.
 Sixth graders may participate in either division and the placement of 6th graders is dependent on enrollment.